 4. Sometimes, it may appear that a user visits the same page back to back (for example, when they refresh the page in their browser).
 "Combine repeated steps" consolidates those repeats to minimize clutter in your Journey, but you can disable this to show repeated steps if needed.

-Click Analyze, and you're off to the races!
+Click Explore, and you're off to the races!